-The relaxation response is the opposite to the stress response and can be prompted by deep relaxation.
-There are untold benefits to practicing relaxation on a regular basis.
-Not only does relaxation allow the body a chance to re-charge and repair, but it calms the mind so that we are more resourceful in how we handle situations, relate to other and make decisions.
+There are untold benefits to practising relaxation regularly.
+The relaxation response is the opposite of the stress response and can be prompted by deep relaxation.
+Not only does relaxation allow the body a chance to re-charge and repair, but it calms the mind so that we are more resourceful in how we handle situations, relate to others and make decisions.
 It is a foundation stone for well-being on all levels.

 CHARACTERISTICS OF THE RELAXATION RESPONSE